 The delegation spent several days in Montgomery learning about the situation and talking to various community leaders.
 They were impressed by King's leadership and his nonviolent approach.

-AFSC publishes "Letter from a Birmingham City Jail"
+AFSC publishes "Letter from Birmingham City Jail"

-This letter became so popular that the AFSC printed and distributed several hundred thousand copies in advance of the March on Washington, endorsed by AFSC's Board of Directors.
+This letter became so popular that AFSC printed and distributed several hundred thousand copies in advance of the March on Washington, endorsed by AFSC's Board of Directors.

 An important shift in Quaker testimony and AFSC's work

-Written by Jack Sutters, former AFSC archivist
+Adapted from text written by Jack Sutters, former AFSC archivist